 3. Explore the Habous Quarter

-6. Experience Casablanca through food and markets
+6. Understand Casablanca through food and markets

 7. Notice the Art Deco identity

-8. Visit different neighborhoods
+8. Experience multiple neighborhoods

 9. Understand nightlife without clichés